 Artistic Director - Olena Hodges (she/her; Founding ISF Company Member, 12th season with ISF) is honored to lead the team making the magic of ISF happen.
 Her passion for Shakespeare began early in childhood and has become the driving force of her artistic life.
 She believes deeply in the humanity inherent in classical texts as a vehicle for contemporary social examination and change.
 Olena grew up on Whidbey, spending much of her time on the Whidbey Children’s Theater stage, and could not be prouder to contribute to the rich artistic realm of this community through ISF.
 Favorite roles on the ISF stage include Rosalind in As You Like It, Juliet in Romeo & Juliet, Beatrice in Much Ado about Nothing, and Desdemona in Othello (among many others).
 She holds a BFA in Performance from Southern Oregon University, is a graduate of Circle in The Square Theater School, and in the inaugural class of Leadership Whidbey.
 She also serves on the board of the Langley Arts Commission.
 Find her in her other role as a glass blower at Callahan’s Firehouse in Langley!

-Operations Manager - Angelica Metcalf (she/her; 6th season with ISF) feels so fortunate to be returning to Island Shakespeare Festival for her sixth year with the company; this will be her third year as their production manager.
+Operations Director - Angelica Metcalf (she/her; 6th season with ISF) feels so fortunate to be returning to Island Shakespeare Festival for her sixth year with the company; this will be her third year as their production manager.
 She graduated cum laude from Western Washington University with a BA in stage management.
 She has stage managed for theatres all over Washington State since graduation including Village Theatre KIDSTAGE, the Mount Baker Theatre, Western Washington University, and, of course, ISF.
 She officially moved to Whidbey Island last year to begin working at Whidbey Island Center for the Arts, where she is now their volunteer coordinator, box office manager, patron services manager, and executive assistant.
 She would like to thank her mom and dad, her friends, her dog Luna, and the entire staff and board at ISF.
 Despite all obstacles, ISF continues to work hard to keep theatre alive, in one form or another, and redefine this art form in a time of crisis.

 Rob Scott – President (he/him) recently retired from a forty-year career in Information Security and Systems Administration.
 He has been involved in supporting and encouraging theater and the performing arts on Whidbey Island for over twenty years since his daughter began participating in Martha Murphy’s children’s theater classes shortly after moving his family to Langley.
 Rob was a founding board member of Whidbey Children’s Theater, serving for the first five years as both a board member and as volunteer Technical Director.
 He has been involved with over twenty-five Whidbey Island Center for the Arts productions as stage manager, technician, or acting company member, and was a member of Whidbey Chamber Singers and then Island Consort Singers for the past ten years.
 Rob grew up immersed in music performance and theater near Minneapolis and attended both Hamline University and the University of Minnesota prior to escaping icy winters and moving to the Seattle area.
 Rob is grateful for the opportunity to be able to support Island Shakespeare Festival in their mission of providing accessible classical theater for all patrons.